SaschaRadojkovic/SaschaRadojkovic/README.md

 - electrifying bikes

-"Debugging is like being a detective in a crime movie where you're also the murderer."
+`Debugging is like being a detective in a crime movie where you're also the murderer.`

-"If at first you don't succeed, call it version 1.0."
+`If at first you don't succeed, call it version 1.0.`